hphelion/documentation/cloudos/develop.quickstart-intro.md

 This topic assumes that you have already:

-* Installed and set up HP Cloud OS, following the instructions in the HP Cloud OS Installation Guide.
+* Installed and set up HP Cloud OS, following the instructions in [Install &amp Configure Your Clouds](/cloudos/install/).

 * Used the HP Cloud OS Operational Dashboard to define the OS image and related components for your cloud.

-* Launched an OS image on your cloud instance.* Created a project.
+* Launched an OS image on your cloud instance.

+* Created a project.

-If you have not yet set up a cloud, refer to the HP Cloud OS Installation Guide for instructions.
+If you have not yet set up a cloud, refer to [Install &amp Configure Your Clouds](/cloudos/install/) for instructions.

 Note: After a cloud environment has been created in the Operational Dashboard, you manage the cloud through the Administration Dashboard.
-The Administration Dashboard provides a simplified means of creating and managing Cloud Connector resources, infrastructure topology templates, resource
-binding documents, as well as the ability to provision a composite topology described by the
-topology templates and binding documents.
+The Administration Dashboard provides a simplified means of creating and managing Cloud Connector resources, infrastructure topology templates, resource binding documents, as well as the ability to provision a composite topology described by the topology templates and binding documents.

 For details about the user interface dialogs, click Help from the top banner of the dashboards.
 Or see these web-hosted URLs:

 * [HP Cloud OS Operational Dashboard Help](/cloudos/operational-dashboard/)

 * [HP Cloud OS Administration Dashboard Help](/cloudos/administration-dashboard)

-To submit REST API calls, you will need your OpenStack Keystone authentication credentials so you can generate security tokens.
+To submit REST API calls, you will need your OpenStack Keystone V3.0 authentication credentials so you can generate security tokens.
 The steps are described in the [API Security Tokens](#API-Security-Tokens) section of this topic.

 As you walk through the examples in this topic and submit REST calls, you'll need to provide the actual values that pertain to your cloud.
 We'll